-Senate bucks bid to toss Arizona electors
+Congress bucks bid to toss Arizona electors

-The Senate voted to override an objection to the results of the November election out of Arizona Wednesday, which was the first state to see a GOP protest against the 2020 results.
+Both chambers of Congress voted to override an objection to the results of the November election out of Arizona Wednesday, which was the first state to see a GOP protest against the 2020 results.

 Only six senators voted to sustain the objection while 93 votes to overrule it.